Who We Are

 The Policy and Norms Workgroup is a regional workgroup co-facilitated by the SPIFFY Coalition in Hampshire County, the Communities That Care Coalition of Franklin County and North Quabbin, and Greenfield 4SC Coalition.
-The workgroup brings together many sectors of the community to examine policy and norms (common beliefs and behaviors) that impact youth substance use and youth health and health equity.
-Public health policies and systems change models at the local, state and national level are one of the most effective strategies to reduce youth exposure, access, and misuse of nicotine, cannabis, alcohol and other substances.
+The workgroup brings together many sectors of the community to examine policy and norms that impact youth substance use and youth health and health equity.
+Public health policies and systems that change models at the local, state, and national level are one of the most effective strategies to reduce youth exposure, access, and misuse of nicotine, cannabis, alcohol, and other substances.
 We see this in legislation that bans flavored vape products which target youth consumers, and in school systems that identify alternatives to suspension for substance use policy violations.
-We also recognize that it is critical to apply a racial and social justice “lens” to this work and how we communicate with lawmakers, local leaders and community members including young people.
-Ask about being added to our email list!
+We also recognize that it is critical to apply a racial and social justice “lens” to this work and how we communicate with lawmakers, local leaders, and community members including young people.